Raku-Noise-Gang/Audio-PortMIDI/README.md

 ## Description

-This allows you to get MIDI data into or out of your Perl 6 programs.
+This allows you to get MIDI data into or out of your Raku programs.
 It provides the minimum abstraction to construct and unpack MIDI messages and send and receive them via some interface available on your system, be that ALSA on Linux, CoreMidi on Mac OS/X or whatever it is that